 Many yoga studios offer mom-and-baby classes.
 Search online for postnatal yoga or postpartum yoga and the name of your city to find one.
 This is your seventh weekly challenge if you’re doing the Rookie Moms Challenges.

-Benefits of these classes include getting out of the house, being kind to your body, meeting other rookie moms, and sometimes learning a little bit of baby massage technique.
+Benefits of these classes include getting out of the house, being kind to your body, meeting other rookie moms, and maybe learning a little bit of baby massage technique.

 Sometimes there are “helpers” in the class who will hold a baby who needs some cuddling while mommy stretches.
 Our favorite pose is the one in which you just lie on the floor and do nothing.
 This is worth paying for.